baptistecottier/advents-of-code/README.md

 # Advents of code

 This is my repository for my solutions to the [Advent of Code](https://adventofcode.com) challenges 🎄⭐️🎅🏻.
-Solutions may be in either Rust, that I am actually learning or Python, where I try to minimise the amount of lines of code.
+Solutions may be in either Rust, that I am learning or Python.

 For each language, one can find the appropriate framework working as follows.
 Each file require three functions :